 - Soak the dried chickpeas in cold water for 24 h.
-Change the water at least once.
+Change the water at least twice.
 Rinse well.
-Cook them in a pressure cooker for 20 minutes or boil them for 2-3 hours on a low flame and remove the foam occasionally.
+Cook the chickpeas in a pressure cooker for 20 min. or boil them for 2-3 h in a pot on low heat and remove the foam occasionally.

-- Peel the chickpeas with both hands while rubbing the warm chickpeas slightly against each other.
+- Peel the chickpeas by rubbing the warm chickpeas with your hands slightly against each other.
 It helps to do this in a pot filled with water.
-This will make the hummus even softer.
+The peel float on top and can be poured off easily.
+This makes the hummus even creamier.

 - Blend the still warm chickpeas with the rest of the ingredients.
-Still a bit warm hummus is better than cold (personal preference).
+Still a bit warm hummus tastes better than cold.

 - Stored in the fridge in an airtight container, the hummus will last for several days.